alanthie/cryptochat2/README.md

 # CryptoChat2
-A chating application (client and server) with encryption-decryption
+A chat application (client and server) with encryption-decryption

 Building (for linux)
 <pre>